 No sleeping in San Francisco

 San Francisco is one busy city that won’t make you run out of things to do, come daylight or nighttime.
-In the morning, you’ll be running around visiting famous sites, and in the evening, you’ll be partying until you drop, with its numerous dive bars, rooftop lounges, speakeasies, dance club, and more.
+In the morning, you’ll be running around visiting famous sites, and in the evening, you’ll be partying until you drop, with its numerous karaoke bars, rooftop lounges, speakeasies, dance club, live music venues, and more.
 Check out our list of the areas in San Francisco with the best night scenes.

 Get Trip101 in your inbox